evmos/evmos/x/evm/wrappers/README.md

 The wrapper package defines wrappers around Cosmos SDK modules required to handle coins with different representation of the decimals inside the x/evm module.

+All wrapper implementations should be used only for transaction executions that involves the EVM.
+When a keeper is required as a dependency for another Cosmos SDK module, it should be used the original <MODULE>Keeper.

 ## BankWrapper

 This package contains the `BankWrapper`, a wrapper around the Cosmos SDK bank keeper that is designed